rafal-r/airr-react/README.md

 ## Concept

 The main concept is to put most of your jsx and html code into the View's components and to render them with `content()` method.
-That will be classes that extends `ViewWrapper` component.
+That will be classes that extends `View` component.

-All of the props and logic will be passed to this views from Scenes - these are classes that extends `SceneWrapper`.
+All of the props and logic will be passed to this views from Scenes - these are classes that extends `Scene`.
 They will be responsible for navigating between views and filling them with data.

 ### PureComponents